Bell Road Toyota

 The power windows standard on both the Land Cruiser and the Forester have locks to prevent small children from operating them.
 When the lock on the Land Cruiser is engaged the driver can still operate all of the windows, for instance to close one opened by a child.
 The Forester prevents the driver from operating the other windows just as it does the other passengers.

 The Land Cruiser’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
 The Forester’s standard passenger windows don’t open or close automatically.
-With the Forester Premium/Sport/Limited/Touring’s power windows, only the front windows open or close automatically.

 If the windows are left open on the Land Cruiser the driver can close them all at the outside door handle.
 On a hot day the driver can lower the windows at the outside door handle or from a distance using the keyless remote.
 (This window function must be activated by your Toyota service department.)
 The driver of the Forester can only operate the windows from inside the vehicle, with the ignition on.